AllyssaA/progressive-web-apps-2122/README.md

 - [ ] Detailpage - Back to home
 - [ ] Detailpage - add styling
 - [ ] Setup hosting
+- [ ] Placeholder text for when image or text returns empty from API